Fight the Dead, Fear the Living

 The Walking Dead’s tagline is “Fight the Dead: Fear the Living.”
 Indeed, most post-apocalyptic scenarios, whether they include the undead or not, take a dim view of human nature, reducing the whole of humanity to its Darwinian essentials.
 “You are either the butcher or the cattle.”

 The series explores how the living are changed by the realization that those who survive can be far more dangerous than the walking dead.
+With limited resources and dwindling hope, they must devise a plan to defend themselves against overwhelming odds while also dealing with internal conflicts threatening their unity.

 The survivors individually encounter zombies and then barricade themselves together somewhere (a farmhouse, a mall, a bar, or what have you), spending a good deal of time keeping the zombies out and fighting among themselves.
 But uh-oh, the zombies get in anyway, some folks die, and others don’t, and one or two are surely zombified.